Quasi-Bayes empirical Bayes: a sequential approach to the Poisson compound decision problem: Rate of convergence

-The proof of Theorem \ref{th:regret} is based on lemmas \ref{lem:lagrange}, \ref{lem:stochapp1} and on the rate of convergence of $g_n$ to $g_\eta^*$, under i.i.d. observations.
-This last result is known in the literature \citep{MarTok(09)}, but we think that the proof is not complete.
-We provide for completeness the proof in Lemma \ref{lem:stochapp3}.
+The proof of Theorem \ref{th:regretdiscr} builds on Lemmas \ref{lem:lagrange} and \ref{lem:stochapp1}, together with the convergence rate of $g_n$ toward $g_\eta^*$ under i.i.d.\ observations.
+This latter problem has been investigated in the literature, although existing results either yield slower convergence (\cite{MarTok(09)}) or rely on the assumption that $G^*$ and $G_n$ have the same finite support (\cite{Mar(12)}).